cometaj2/huckle/README.rst

 - Automatic man page generation with the "help" command, anywhere in a CLI.

-- Command line execution responses for:
+- Command line execution responses for

     - All media types